-- HiSilicon, TÜViT and Deutsche Telekom collaborated to define the test criteria and pipe-clean the certification programme for others to follow.
+- HiSilicon, TÜViT and Deutsche Telekom collaborated to pipe-clean the certification programme for others to follow.

 - The HiSilicon NB-IoT device was ‘white box’ analysed by an experienced team of security auditors at TÜViT.
 Based on this comprehensive and skilful analysis, any potential areas for attack were identified, and tests were written and conducted.
 The chip passed all these tests and is now the first device to be certified nuSIM secure.

 - Commercial availability of certified devices will follow towards the end of the year.

 As an early collaborator on nuSIM, HiSilicon leveraged the in-built security features of the Boudica NB-IoT device to create their nuSIM stack.
 The dedicated security CPU, protected from the rest of the system and with encrypted memory functions enables a strong root of trust from boot-time to run-time, resulting in a high degree of system security and integrity.

 Marc Le Guin, Deputy Head of the Hardware Evaluation Department of TÜViT said “TÜViT are pleased to announce the nuSIM certification of HiSilicon under our Trusted Product Certification Program at Security Evaluation Assurance Level 4 (SEAL 4).
 This affirms the integrity of the HiSilicon device for operation on mobile communications networks and paves the way for many more successful device certifications”.